vbarbarosh/dd/README.md

    (here is `context.begin`, `context.end`, and `context.move`).

-2) Almost always what you is really looking for is *how far a mouse was moved from the beginning* (here is `context.dx` and `context.dy`).
+2) Almost always what you are really looking for is *how far a mouse was moved from the beginning* (here is `context.dx` and `context.dy`).